Learn how to send money to Kenya so you can connect with friends and family

 If you need to send money to Kenya, give our page a read for a comparison of the different companies that offer this service.

-Comparison of services which allow you to send money overseas to Kenya
+Comparison of services that allow you to send money overseas to Kenya

 The table below shows the different services you can use to send money overseas to Kenya.
-You can sort products using the table headings, and if you'd like to read more about a product, you can click 'More info', or 'Go to Site' if you'd like to register and open an account.
+You can sort products using the table headings, and if you'd like to read more about a product, you can click "More".
+If you'd like to register and open an account, click "Go to Site".

 Banks vs money transfer companies